amitauras/Tutorials/Angular 2/Readings/setup-using-angular-cli.md

-# Chapter - 01

-## Setting up an angular 2 project using angular cli
+# Basic Angular 2 Project

+## What is Angular 2?
+Angular 2 is client side JavaScript framework used for developing web and mobile applications.

 Command | Description
 --- | ---